NaungH/NALU/README.md

 APHRODITE (Asian Precipitation Highly Resolved Observational Data Integration towards Evaluation) are the two different satellites which can give the precipitation data, runoff data and elevation data for all over the world.
-Since the data from satellite are giving for whole area of world, there may have ome errors for small area.
+Since the data from satellite are giving for whole area of the world, there may have ome errors for small areas.
 Thus, precipitation data error analysing and calibration the satellite data by comparing with observed precipitation data are performed in this project by using Python programming.

-In addition, downloaded satellite data are in NetCDF file(Network Common Data Form, file storing format for multidimensional scientific data) and the data are not in easy readable format if the user do not use a software for data extracting such as ArcGIS.
+In addition, downloaded satellite data are in NetCDF files(Network Common Data Form, file storing format for multidimensional scientific data) and the data are not in easy readable format if the user do not use a software for data extracting such as ArcGIS.
 Therefore, we used Python programming for data extracting and easy understanding format.

 ## Project Goals
-1. To transfer the satellite data to readable and easily understandable figure and statistic
+1. To transfer the satellite data to readable and easily understandable figures and statistic
 2. To learn the accuracy of the satellite data

 In order to accomplish these project goals, we used the two different satellites TRMM and APHRODITE.